Groupie Girl

 Groupie Girl is a 1970 British drama film, directed by Derek Ford and starring Esme Johns, Donald Sumpter and the band Opal Butterfly.
 The film was written by Ford and former groupie Suzanne Mercer.

 American International Pictures bought the US distribution rights for £50,000 and released the film in America in 1971 under the title I am a Groupie.
 It was released in France in 1973, with additional sex scenes, as Les demi-sels de la perversion (The Pimps of Perversion).
-It was re-released in France in 1974 as Les affamées du mâle (Man-Hungry Women), this time with hardcore inserts credited to 'Derek Fred'.
+It was re-released in France in 1974 as Les affamées du mâle (Man-Hungry Women), this time with hardcore inserts.
 Seventeen minutes of hardcore footage, shot for the film, were discovered in 2024.

 Plot

 Sally runs away from her strict upbringing, straight to London, where she sleeps with men from pop groups.